markmcwiggins/columbia/README.md

 The program weatherget.py will download about 100 current Pacific Northwest weather readings from openweather.org.

+The station list is in the directory **resources**.

+The program was developed using Python 3.6.1 on my trusty 2013 Macbook Pro, so you'll need Python on your system to run it.
+It needs the nonstandard module**requests** added by **pip** or direct download ...

 To use this you need an environment variable:

 **API_KEY**